Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Irregular Riemann-Hilbert correspondence

 \item[(ii)] $\omega(v_X,\cdot)=\frac{1}{2}\mu^*(\theta+\bar{\theta},X)\in \Omega^1(M)$, for all $X\in\frak g$, where $v_X$ is the fundamental vector field $(v_X)_m=-\frac{d}{dt}(e^{tX}\cdot m)|_{t=0}$.

 \item[(iii)] at each point $m\in M$, the kernel of $\omega$ is

-\end{itemize} \end{defi} These axioms are motivated in terms of Hamiltonian loop group manifolds.
-See \cite{AMM} for more details. \begin{ex} Let $\mathcal{C}\subset G$ be a conjugacy class with the conjugation action of $G$ and moment map $\mu$ given by the inclusion map.
-Then $\mathcal{C}$ is a quasi-Hamiltonian $G$-space with two-form $\omega$ defined by
+\end{itemize} \end{defi} These axioms are motivated by the study of Hamiltonian loop group manifolds.
+See \cite{AMM} for more details. \begin{ex} Let $\mathcal{C}\subset G$ be a conjugacy class equipped with the conjugation $G$-action and the moment map $\mu:\mathcal{C}\rightarrow G$ given by the inclusion.
+Then $\mathcal{C}$ is a quasi-Hamiltonian $G$-space with the two-form $\omega$ defined by

-for any $X,Y\in \frak g$ and $v_X,v_Y$ the fundamental vector field with respect to the conjugation action of $G$. \end{ex} Similar to the Hamiltonian reduction, we have the following moment map reduction in the quasi-Hamiltonian setting. \begin{thm}{\rm (\cite{AMM})} Let $(M,\omega)$ be a quasi-Hamiltonian $G$-space with moment map $\mu:M\rightarrow G$.
+for any $h\in \mathcal{C}$, $X,Y\in \frak g$ and $v_X,v_Y$ the fundamental vector field with respect to the conjugation $G$-action. \end{ex} Similar to the Hamiltonian reduction, we have the following moment map reduction in the quasi-Hamiltonian setting. \begin{thm}{\rm (\cite{AMM})} Let $(M,\omega)$ be a quasi-Hamiltonian $G$-space with moment map $\mu:M\rightarrow G$.
 If the quotient $\mu^{-1}(1)/G$ of the inverse image $\mu^{-1}(1)$ of the identity is a manifold, then the restriction of $\omega$ to $\mu^{-1}(1)$ descends to a symplectic form on the reduced space $M\spr G:=\mu^{-1}/G$. \end{thm}

 \begin{defi}{\rm (\cite{AMM})} Let $M_1$ (resp. $M_2$) be a quasi-Hamiltonian $G$-space with moment map $\mu_1$ (resp. $\mu_2$).
-Their fusion product $M_1\circledast M_2$ is defined to be the quasi-Hamiltonian $G$-space $M_1\times M_2$, where $G$ acts diagonally, with two-form
+Their fusion product $M_1\circledast M_2$ is defined to be the quasi-Hamiltonian $G$-space $M_1\times M_2$, with the diagonal $G$ action, two-form

 and moment map